char0n/swagger-editor-validate/README.md

 > [!WARNING]
 > This repository and it's GitHub Action has been transferred to [swaggerexpert/swagger-editor-validate](https://github.com/swaggerexpert/swagger-editor-validate).
 > Please migrate to [swaggerexpert/swagger-editor-validate](https://github.com/swaggerexpert/swagger-editor-validate) ASAP.
 This repository is here only for backward
-> compatible reason and is not doing to be maintained anymore.
+> compatible reason and is not going to be maintained anymore.

 ---